 Revenue assurance: Airport revenues must be used for airport purposes or to finance other transportation facilities in the metropolitan area

-Rates and charges assurance: Rates and charges must be reasonable and not unjustly discriminatory
+Rates and charges assurance: Rates and charges are required to be reasonable and not unjustly discriminatory

 Economic nondiscrimination: Airports cannot provide unjust or unreasonable preference to any air carrier

-Lease and use assurances: Airport facilities must be available for lease or use by any operator on fair, equal, and not unjustly discriminatory terms
+Lease and use assurances: Airport facilities are required to be available for lease or use by any operator on fair, equal, and not unjustly discriminatory terms

-Airport layout plan: The airport layout plan must be kept current and represent the physical layout of the airport
+Airport layout plan: The airport layout plan is required to be kept current and represent the physical layout of the airport

-Compliance with Federal law: Airports must comply with all applicable federal laws and regulations
+Compliance with Federal law: Airports are required to comply with all applicable federal laws and regulations

 Grant assurances create considerations for airport privatization.
 If an airport privatizes, will the private operator be bound by grant assurances?
 Can the airport transfer grant assurance obligations to a private operator?
 Section 47134 addresses these questions by authorizing the FAA to modify or waive grant assurances to facilitate privatization, but only with FAA approval.